Research

 In Alaska, the low temperature range required for some locations go below the industrial ratings and some type of heat is required for power source.
 The test location is in an off-grid neighborhood.
 The full-time residents all use solar supplemented with lithium batteries and generators in a heated building.
 Testing in more extreme low temperature environments was not conducted.

 Rechargeable Lithium batteries are not suitable for use in unheated locations.
 Lead-Acid batteries have limited power available at low temperatures; however, with proper management, they can be used down to temperatures below -40°C. In multiple year testing at temperatures down to -40°C, extended periods of low sunlight and low temperatures required reduction of loads to near zero.
-Each December, near the winter solstice, the system went into a low power shutdown mode until enough solar power to recharge batteries was available.
+Each December with the exception of the very warm 2024-2025 winter, near the winter solstice, the system went into a low power shutdown mode until enough solar power to recharge batteries was available.

-Our test location is in the Matanuska-Susitna Valley of Alaska where temperatures go slightly below -40°degrees C each winter.
+Our test location is in the Matanuska-Susitna Valley of Alaska where temperatures go slightly below -40°degrees C most winters.
 Commercial products from Victron Energy were also tested and functioned without failure.

 Components Required To Monitor Morningstar Devices using Cellular Communications (reference Morningstar Corporation Product Connectivity Manual)